Writing Across the Curriculum

 Writing Across the Curriculum (WAC), in collaboration with the Stearns Center for Teaching and Learning, sponsors Curriculum and Teaching Leadership (CTL) Funds: Extended Projects to faculty involved in a high-impact teaching and learning project.
 We solicit proposals from all departments, programs, colleges, and schools at George Mason University, including full-time and/or part-time faculty.
 Faculty may not apply for multiple funding opportunities in the same academic term.

-These funds will take the form of stipends to faculty who design, develop, and lead a project that seeks to enhance the intentionality and sustainability of writing instruction across disciplines.
-For this reason, successful grant proposals must demonstrate the sustainability and/or broad impact of the proposed project in relation to WAC’s mission of designing meaningful writing-learning experiences across all disciplines.
-This funding is not intended to support the development of a WI course application; funding will not be given for an individual faculty member’s effort to learn about WAC pedagogy or for bringing in external consultants or speakers.
+These funds will take the form of stipends to faculty who design, develop, and lead a project that seeks to enhance the intentional and sustainable integration of writing and critical thinking across the curriculum.
+For this reason, successful grant proposals must demonstrate the sustainability and/or broad impact of the proposed project in relation to WAC’s mission of designing, teaching, or assessing meaningful writing-learning experiences across all disciplines.

 Available Funding